fissellab/bvex_gs/README.md

 - **Astronomical Calculations**: Astropy-based coordinate transformations and ephemeris data
 - **Spectrum Analysis**: Frequency domain processing with power integration
 - **Time Synchronization**: UTC-based timing for all astronomical calculations
+- **Data Logging**: Real-time collection and storage of all instrument data

 ## Installation and Setup